 The Doctor of Nursing Practice program has eight goals focused on preparing advanced practice nurses.
 A minimum of 90 credits are required distributed in three areas: Advanced Practice, Leadership, and Practice Inquiry.
-Among the core required courses for the DNP are a Tripartite Immersion Practicum Clinical and a Capstone Project.
+Among the core required courses for the DNP are a Tripartite Immersion Practicum clinical (for DNP students who begin study prior to Autumn 2013) and a Capstone Project.

 The AACN Essentials of Doctoral Education for Advanced Nursing Practice recommend post-master's DNP study be a minimum of 12 months of full-time study and post-baccalaureate DNP study be a minimum of 36 months of full-time study.